BETWEEN LINES

 Using film, designers can communicate ethical concerns and worries in a compelling, easily digestible form.
 This project explores the way ordinary experiences with future technologies can communicate broader ethical and technological concerns that may be missed in other forms of risk analysis.

-How do designers think about the future?
+How do designers think about the future now?

 The future is inherently unstable.
 Many disciplines prioritize their resources best, orienting themselves to capitalize on the most likely outcome of future events—their speculation taking the form of analysis and trend forecasting.
 On the other hand, designers are often tasked with realizing a specific vision of the future (their vision or, quite often, their organization leaders' vision).
 Designers introduce objects, products, and services into the wild, often without thinking through the ethical ramifications.
 These artifacts often permanently change society (see the AIGA's writing on ontological design).